Best Medicare Supplement Plans in New York 2020 – Comparison Chart

 Medicare Supplement plans in New York only work with Original Medicare.
 If you have coverage under a Medicare Advantage plan, you cannot have Medigap insurance at the same time.
-In New York, as in 46 other states, you can choose the best Medicare Supplement plan from one of 10 standardized plans: Plan A, Plan B, Plan C, Plan D, Plan F, Plan G, Plan K, Plan L, Plan M and Plan N
+In New York, as in 46 other states, you can choose the best Medicare Supplement plan from one of 10 standardized plans: Plan A, Plan B, Plan C, Plan D, Medigap Plan F, Medigap Plan G, Plan K, Plan L, Plan M, and Medigap Plan N.

 Although there are plans available in all 62 New York counties, not every Medigap plan is available in each county.
 You can use our online tool to find the Medicare Supplement plans sold in your zip code and compare premiums between insurance companies.
 Insurance carriers typically make annual changes in their rates, so it’s smart to compare quotes each year.

 The benefits under the best Medicare Supplement plans are the same no matter which insurance company you buy your policy through or what the premium is.
 That means that the benefits under Plan C will be the same whether you live in Syracuse, the town of Greenville in Greene County or the town of Greenville in Westchester County.